marcelgoh/marcelgoh.github.io/_posts/2021-03-07-the-combinatorial-nullstellensatz.md

 and Volume 4, Fascicle 5) that concern the Nullstellensatz.
 (I'm working off a preliminary draft of _Mathematical Preliminaries Redux_ (MPR), which was posted to Knuth's website before the book came out; it is no longer there because the book is now out!
-I do not know if the exercises (and numbering) in my draft correspond to the actual exercises in the actual book.)
+I do not know if the exercises (and numbering) in my draft correspond to the exercises in the actual book.)
 I must confess to having seen the proof of the Nullstellensatz before in Tao and Vu's _Additive Combinatorics_ which I read (read: skimmed) about three months ago, but I have forgotten it and so this post will see me trying to reconstruct it, with some hints from Knuth.